sirfalo/Klarta-Humidifier/README.md

   Ensure your model supports these features in the official app.
 - **Water level or temp missing?**
   Wait for device updates and verify sensor support

+This custom component was created with support from AI.